Cloud SaaS¶

 Overview¶

-LangGraph's Cloud SaaS is a managed service for deploying LangGraph APIs, regardless of its definition or dependencies.
+LangGraph's Cloud SaaS is a managed service for deploying LangGraph Servers, regardless of its definition or dependencies.
 The service offers managed implementations of checkpointers and stores, allowing you to focus on building the right cognitive architecture for your use case.
-By handling scalable & secure infrastructure, LangGraph Cloud offers the fastest path to getting your LangGraph API deployed to production.
+By handling scalable & secure infrastructure, LangGraph Cloud SaaS offers the fastest path to getting your LangGraph Server deployed to production.

 Deployment¶